 Create experiences rather than talks

-To open the discussion about losing control of the type that we usually consider managers to have, we had displaced the first three hours of the seminar in a collaborative setting, being the social workspace Klub in central Copenhagen, which is a membership space where free agents, consultants, entrepreneurs and leaders do some of their work, meetings and meet in a different setting.
-As our 55 culture and arts directors were expecting to start a workshop discussing their most significant strategic challenges, we surprised them by giving each institution an unannounced sparring partner.
-In the door came 22 energetic Klub-members who was donating their time to give advice and discuss current issues with each institution.
+To open the discussion about losing control of the type that we usually consider managers to have, we had displaced the first three hours of the seminar in a collaborative setting, being the social workspace Klub in central Copenhagen, which is a membership space where free agents, consultants, entrepreneurs, and leaders do some of their work, meetings and meet in a different setting.
+As our 55 culture and art directors were expecting to start a workshop discussing their most significant strategic challenges, we surprised them by giving each institution an unannounced sparring partner.
+In the door came 22 energetic Klub-members who were donating their time to give advice and discuss current issues with each institution.
 Not expecting outside advice, the directors and executives seemed to find it both surprising and inspiring.
-Rather than talking about the shift of leadership direction and control, we demonstrated in a micro cosmos the inherent challenges and possibilities of bringing in the users or citizens as co-creators.
+Rather than talking about the shift of leadership direction and control, we demonstrated in a microcosmos the inherent challenges and possibilities of bringing in the users or citizens as co-creators.

 Introduced to Klub by founder and serial entrepreneur Thomas Madsen-Mygdal, who was challenging the strains of heritage and proposing to consider formats, technology and a reformulation of purpose, the Danish Cultural Minister, Mette Bock entered to discuss current developments.